 What if I still can’t pay in the future?

-If your account is placed in CNC status and the IRS sends you a notice about your tax bill, call the number on the notice to discuss your financial situation.
+If the IRS sends you a notice about your tax bill, call the number on the notice to discuss your financial situation.
 The IRS will take your updated information and decide if you still can't pay your IRS debt and meet your living expenses.
 Make sure you have all the information about your income and expenses before you call.

-You may prevent future tax liabilities by adjusting your withholding or making estimated tax payments.
+You may prevent future tax liabilities by adjusting your withholding, making estimated tax payments or Federal Tax Deposits.

 New Tax Reform implementation changed the way the IRS calculates your federal tax.
 The IRS encourages everyone to perform a quick “paycheck checkup” to ensure you have the right amount withheld.